Shooting a High Key Portrait Using a Speedlight

 Today’s Post by Joe Farace

-Shoot high key with a speedlight?
-I found that it was quite possible to make a high key portrait of my former muse—Tia Stoneman—using a speedlight as I did in today’s featured image.
-By the way, I’m still looking for a new muse.
-If you know anyone who might interested in posing for me, have them take a look at this post and/or have them contact me though Contact directly above.
+Can you shoot a high key portrait with a speedlight?
+I found it was possible to make a high key portrait of my former muse—Tia Stoneman—using a speedlight for today’s featured image.

-How I made this shot: I photographed Tia Stoneman in a North facing bay window in the kitchen of my former home.
-She’s basically wearing her undergarments and is wrapping herself in some swirly fabric she brought to the shoot.
-I used a Pentax K100D’s flash compensation mode to increase the amount of flash from a Pentax AF540FGZ speedlight to give this portrait a high-key look.
-Lens used was a Schneider D-XENON 50-200mm f/4-5.6 at 95mm with a final exposure of 1/125 sec at f/5.6 and ISO 800.
-The vignette Blur feature of Color Efex Pro was used to add softness to the edges of the photograph.
+I used a Pentax K100D’s flash compensation mode to increase the amount of flash from a Pentax AF540FGZ speedlight to add enough light to give this portrait a high-key look.
+The lens used was a Schneider D-Xenon 50-200mm f/4-5.6 at 95mm with a final exposure of 1/125 sec at f/5.6 and ISO 800 with an exposure compensation of plus one stop to add more additional light to compliment the high key effect.
+I also used the Vignette Blur feature of Color Efex to add softness to the edges of the photograph.

 If you enjoyed today’s blog post and would like to treat me to a cup of Earl Grey tea ($2.50), please click here.
 And if you do, thanks so much.